About this Lecture

 What is the goal of this course?

-The two goals of this course are firstly, to teach some fundamental concepts and techniques used in ultracold atoms research, and secondly to give an overview over the different aspects and flavours of this still very new, but quite diverse field.
+The two goals of this course are firstly, to teach some fundamental concepts and techniques used in ultracold atoms research, and secondly to give an overview over the different aspects and flavours of this still very young, but quite diverse field.

 The idea is that, by the end of the course, in addition to the obvious result of having the knowledge of the techniques and of the results itself, you should have the ability to successfully read current scientific literature on many subjects within the field, you should have an idea of what kind of research is being conducted, and should be able to discuss current work with researchers from this field.